RallySoftware/puter/NOTES.md

-VMware Puter structure within a Datacenter
+## What's been implemented

-  Puter/
+VMware provider, using the vmonkey and rbvmomi APIs.
-    Build/
+Puterfile instructions: FROM, RUN, and COPY puter vm sub-commands: images, build, rmi, ps, create, start, stop, rm, apply

-      # 'puter vm build' - uses this directory as a working folder
+## What needs to be implemented

-    Images/
+### Enhance puter sub-commands

-      # in all commands, NAME is relative to here
+    `ps`     - detailed output, currently only names are output.
-      # 'puter vm images' - lists recursively
+    `images` - detailed output, currently only names are output.

-      # 'puter vm build NAME' - builds a new VM image
+### Implement puter sub-commands

-      #    Puterfile FROM is also relative to here e.g. FROM rallydev.com/os/centos5
+    `version` -
-      # 'puter vm rmi NAME' - destroys a VM image
+    `run`     - convenience for create & start `restart` - guest OS restart

-      rallydev.com/
+    `exec`    - run a command on the guest OS `inspect` - detailed metadata of an image/instance `implode` - completely remove all Puter images, instances, and provider-specific metadata

-        os/
+    `tag`     - maybe?
-          coreos
+    `import`  - maybe?  dups an existing non-Puter image (template, ami) into the set of Puter Images `export`  - maybe?  dups an existing Puter Image to a non-Puter image (template, ami)

-          centos5
+### Implement Puterfile instructions

-          centos6
+    `MAINTAINER`
-        platform/
+    `USER`
-          docker_on_centos
+    `ENV`
-          java8_app_server
+    `VOLUME`

-    Instances/
+    `ADD`
-      # in all commands, NAME is relative to here
+    `EXPOSE`
-      # 'puter vm ps' - lists recursively (-a for stopped VMs, too)
+    `ONBUILD`

-      # 'puter vm create IMAGE NAME' - IMAGE is relative to above
+### Implement an AWS provider

-      # 'puter vm start NAME' - starts a VM
+## VMware provider

-      # 'puter vm stop NAME' - stops a VM
+### VMware Puter structure within a Datacenter

-      # 'puter vm rm NAME' - destroys a vm
+    <datacenter>/     # VMonkey config specifies the specific Datacenter to operate from

-      realtime/
+      vmFolder/       #
-        bld-pigeon-01
+        Puter/        # top-level vSphere Folder - 'puter vm init' creates this folder Build/      # this folder is used by 'puter vm build' as a working folder Images/     # this folder is where Puter Images (VM templates) are stored Instances/  # this folder is where Puter Images (running and stopped VMs) are stored

-        bld-alm-01
+## AWS Puter Structure, within an EC2 Region

-AWS Puter Structure, within an EC2 Region
+    tbd